Dugan Darnell: Colorado Rockies

+On February 6, 2021, Darnell signed a minor league contract with the Colorado Rockies.
+He split his first season with the organization between the Single-A Fresno Grizzlies and High-A Spokane Indians, accumulating a 4-3 record and 1.95 ERA with 80 strikeouts and 15 saves across 36 appearances.
+Darnell made 38 appearances out of the bullpen for the Double-A Hartford Yard Goats in 2022, registering a 4-1 record and 5.29 ERA with 68 strikeouts across 47 2/3 innings pitched.

+Darnell split the 2023 campaign between Hartford and the Triple-A Albuquerque Isotopes.
+In 40 relief outings for the two affiliates, he posted a cumulative 8-1 record and 3.64 ERA with 65 strikeouts and seven saves across 54 1/3 innings pitched.
+In 2024, Darnell made 43 total appearances (one start) for Hartford and Albuquerque, accumulating an 0-1 record and 5.08 ERA with 56 strikeouts and one save.

-Darnell signed with the Colorado Rockies organization in 2021.
-He began the 2025 season with the Triple-A Albuquerque Isotopes, posting a 5-2 record and 3.19 ERA with 63 strikeouts and one save across 53 2/3 innings of work.
+Darnell began the 2025 season with Triple-A Albuquerque, posting a 5-2 record and 3.19 ERA with 63 strikeouts and one save across 53 2/3 innings of work.
 On August 1, 2025, Darnell was selected to the 40-man roster and promoted to the major leagues for the first time.
 In nine appearances for Colorado, he posted a 1-0 record and 3.66 ERA with five strikeouts across 11 2/3 innings pitched.
 Darnell was placed on the injured list on August 22, and was transferred to the 60-day IL two days later, ending his season; the move was made as the result of a torn left hip labrum that required surgery.

 Detroit Tigers

 On October 31, 2025, Darnell was claimed off waivers by the Pittsburgh Pirates.
 On November 6, he was designated for assignment by the Pirates.
 On November 12, Darnell was claimed off waivers by the Detroit Tigers.
+He was designated for assignment by the Tigers on November 18.
+On November 21, he was non-tendered by Detroit and became a free agent.
+Darnell re-signed with the Tigers organization on a minor league contract on December 15.

+Darnell was released by the Tigers organization on June 3, 2026, having spent the entirety of the year on the injured list to that point.